altescy/formed/docs/tutorials/text_classification.md

-# Tutorial: Text Classification with PyTorch
+# Text Classification with PyTorch

 This tutorial guides you through building a text classification system using formed's PyTorch integration.
 You'll learn how to compose models from reusable components, manage data transformations, and train models within formed's workflow system.